 - How many contributions does it have

 - How often do people make commits

-If all the above have done recently it means it has active contribution, now we move into checking the second step:
+If all the above have done recently it means it has an active contribution, now we move into checking the second step:

 - How many open issues are there